release-engineering/pom-manipulation-ext/guide/dep-manip.md

 </tr>
 </table>

 The property `strictAlignmentIgnoreSuffix` will mean that the comparison will ignore the suffix depicted by `version.incremental.suffix` or `version.suffix` during version comparisons.
-It will also only allow alignment to a higher incrementing suffix e.g.
+It will also only allow alignment to a higher incrementing suffix e.g.,
     3.1.0.Final-rebuild-1 --> 3.1.0.Final-rebuild-3

 #### Strict Property Validation

 The property `strictPropertyValidation` is similar to the property clash replacement below.
 However, while the below case detects two dependencies/plugins that update the property to different values, this validation ensures that *every* dependency (or plugin) that uses a matching property attempted to update it.
-This validates that the source of the information (e.g. BOM or REST) for the following example passed in both `org.foo:bar1` and `org.foo:bar2`.
+This validates that the source of the information (e.g., BOM or REST) for the following example passed in both `org.foo:bar1` and `org.foo:bar2`.
 If `bar2` has not been passed in then the validation fails and, depending upon the configuration, either an Exception can be thrown (if set to `true`) or it will attempt to revert the changes (if set to `revert`).
-The default is `false` (i.e. off).
+The default is `false` (i.e., off).
 Enabling this can avoid a potential later failure in a build where the bar2 alignment doesn't exist but has been implicitly updated through the `bar1` alignment.
 Note that this does **not** validate for `dependencyManagement` blocks but only for dependencies.

     propertyX = 1.0